abcslawek/raccoon/README.md

 # Raccoon
-It's a platform game with Raccoon adventures.
+It's a platform game with Raccoon adventures written in Java.
+I recreated a project of a platform game presented on the youtube channel "Tech With Tim" written in Python with the Pygame library.

 ## Table of Contents